jetstack/kube-oidc-proxy/README.md

 # kube-oidc-proxy

->  :warning:
->
->  kube-oidc-proxy is an experimental tool that we would like to get feedback
->  on from the community.
-Jetstack makes no guarantees on the soundness of the
->  security in this project, nor any suggestion that it's 'production ready'.
->  This server sits in the critical path of authentication to the Kubernetes
->  API.
->
->  :warning:

 `kube-oidc-proxy` is a reverse proxy server to authenticate users using OIDC to Kubernetes API servers where OIDC authentication is not available (i.e. managed Kubernetes providers such as GKE, EKS, etc).